This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 Best Road Bike Shoes Around $100

-Only have $100?
-Well, you are more than in luck!
-Here are a couple of top-notch road shoes that will let you blow the peleton away, while still leaving enough mad money for that pair of aero wheels you’ve had your eye on.
+Here are a couple of top-notch road shoes that will let you blow the peloton away, while still leaving enough mad money for that pair of aero wheels you’ve had your eye on.

-The upper of the shoe is what tends to wear out first.
+It has been my experience that the uppers of a road shoe are what tends to wear out first.
 Thanks to the tough, stretch – resistant synthetic leather upper, the issue is able to handle lane, sun, and heat, without prematurely breaking down.

-Whether you are seeking your first road shoe, or simple an affordable road shoe that can handle heavy mileage, this is an ideal choice.
+Whether you are seeking your first road shoe, or simply an affordable road shoe that can handle heavy mileage, this is an ideal choice.

 The Louis Garneau Men’s Revo